dysonprotocol/docs/docs/quick-start.md

 ## Hello World function

-The classic "Hello world" is in the simplest function you can make on the Dyson Protocol.
+The classic "Hello world" is the simplest function you can make on the Dyson Protocol.
 The function will have a single parameter called "name".
 And when run, will either print "hello {name}!" or "Hello World!" if name is empty.